KenzoDu/RAG-explore_examples-BTBU/README.md

 ```
 persist_directory = 'your storage location/chroma_db'
 ```
-This code uses the Chroma class to convert the text list texts into vectors, stores these vectors in a collection named "RAG_chroma", the storage path is 'your storage location/chroma_db', and calls the persist method to persist the data
+This code uses the Chroma class to convert the text list texts into vectors, stores these vectors in a collection named "RAG_chroma", the storage path is 'your storage location/chroma_db'.
 ```
 from langchain_community.embeddings import OllamaEmbeddings
 from langchain_community.vectorstores import Chroma